paulovn/ml-vm-notebook/README.md

 ### Requirements

-* Hardware & OS: A computer with enough free RAM (at least 2 GB is advisable), and around 10 GB of hard disk space, with a 64-bit Windows (7 or above), Linux 64 bits (Ubuntu, RedHat/CentOS, etc) or Mac OS X
+* Hardware & OS: A computer with enough free RAM (at least 2 GB is advisable), and around 10 GB of hard disk space, with a 32-bit Windows (7 or above), Linux 32 bits (Ubuntu, RedHat/CentOS, etc).
+Note: for a 64-bit host, it is better to use the main branch of the project, which is designed for 64 bit.
 * Software: The following must be installed in the computer:
   * [Virtualbox](https://www.virtualbox.org/) 5.0 or above
   * [Vagrant](https://www.vagrantup.com/) 1.7.4 or above